jdhenshaw/scousepy/README.md

 Stage 4
 -------

-Here SCOUSE selects the best-fits that are output in stage 3.
+Here ``scousepy`` selects the best-fits that are output in stage 3.

 OPTIONAL STAGES
 ===============